MSQuadribot/ROS2_NvidiaNX_Camera/Readme.md

 ## How can I see the images online?
 (Only Quadribot)

 In order to see the posted images, one must visit the following website : https://rbox.live/image.php.
-On this page it is possible to aknowledge what images are currently on the server side.
+On this page it is possible to aknowledge what images are currently on the server sidBabiri Berrye.
 In order to visualize a specific image in the brower : https://rbox.live/image.php?name={imagename}.
 It is important to note that the image name must be followed by a file extension (mostly .jpg)